 The rest of the paper is structured as follows: Section 2 summarises the current literature in supply chain risk management in the last five years to set and define the problem.
 Section 3 explains the research method for this study.
 In section 4, the main four top risk categories are evaluated in detail, and as a result, two risk categories have been selected for this study.
 Sections 5 and 6 include the developed causal loop diagram (CLD) and stock and flow diagram (SFD) models, respectively.
-In section 7, the verification of the model has been tested, and in section 8, the verified SFD model is integrated with risk factors.
+In Section 7, the verification of the model has been conducted, and in Section 8, the verified SFD model is integrated with risk factors.
 Sections 9 and 10 includes simulation results and discussion based on defined scenarios.
-Finally, section 11 provides the conclusion of this paper.
+Finally, the paper is concluded in Section 11.

 2. Literature Review